IronWifi/docs/configuration-guides/ruckus_cloud.md

 If you are asked to select which AP's to apply to, choose All APs unless you have a specific requirement.

 5. Click **Next** to confirm settings and then **Create** to finish.

+6. In the IronWifi console, under **captive portal settings**, use the following values so that we can connect to your controller

+- **Controller username -** api
+- **Controller password -** *integration key that you obtained in the 3rd step*